ThoberDetofeno/stroer/README.md

 <img src="docs/architecture.png" alt="drawing" width="400"/>

+This README as the following sections:
+* Docker and docker-compose
+* Installation
+* Commands
+* Authentication
+* REST APIs
+* REST API Tests

 ## :whale: Docker and docker-compose
 This section show the three files to Dockerize and run the project.